 Having strong opinions isn’t always a sign of strength.
-But having strong opinions about who women are and what they are supposed to do is often misleading.
+But having strong ideas about who women are and what they are supposed to do is often misleading.
 Strength is being able to escape the shadow of your talented family and create your own identity as an artist.
-Strength is being able to genuinely dig deeper into feminism and discuss the issues which you as a woman consider important.
-And strength is only one among the many topics I had the pleasure to discuss with Ruta Jusionyte – a Lithuanian-born, Paris-based, well-known sculptor and painter, whom you can meet at the art fair Art Vilnius this June.
+Strength is being able to genuinely dig deeper into feminism and discuss the issues which you, as a woman, consider necessary.
+And power is only one among the many topics I had the pleasure to talk with Ruta Jusionyte – a Lithuanian-born, Paris-based, well-known sculptor and painter, whom you can meet at the art fair Art Vilnius this June.

 Ruta, why is the cause of women so important to you and your creative work?

 I believe there are still many misunderstandings and loopholes in the image of women that is being projected.
 In France, I see a lot of examples of men winning better positions and getting better job offers.
 It’s really hard for a woman to break the glass ceiling and reach the top.
 We will rule, and you, women, can do your best at being secretaries.

 There are many exceptions of course and we have women leaders in Lithuania.
 I guess one of the reasons that could explain this phenomenon is that feminism has never been totally eradicated in Lithuania because we were pagans for so long, and matriarchy was at the core of it.
 Archaeologist Marija Gimbutas has an interesting hypothesis.
 Try to imagine those ancient clay sculptures and ceramics, which portray women.
 The angle from which these sculptures are made could only be seen from a woman’s point of view – how she sees herself from above.
 It’s a guess, but a man would have chosen a totally different perspective to make such sculpture, it would have various forms.